Thank you for a great 2016 campaign! The 2017 Fire Prevention Week campaign will be

 nceptions about smoke alarms, which may put them at increased risk in the event of a home fire.
 For example, only a small percentage of people know how old their smoke alarms are, or how often they need to be replaced.
 Read more from NFPA Journal

-As a result of those and related findings, in 2016, we addressed smoke alarm replacement this year with a focus on these key messages:
+As a result of those and related findings, we addressed smoke alarm replacement this year with a focus on these key messages: